William T. Nuckolls

 William Thompson Nuckolls (February 23, 1801 – September 27, 1855) was a U.S. Representative from South Carolina.

+William was born near Hancockville, Union (now Cherokee) County, South Carolina.
+His grandfather, John Nuckolls (Sr.), moved from Virginia to South Carolina around 1770.
+He was murdered by Tories in 1780, though his son (William's father) survived.

-Born near Hancockville, Union (now Cherokee) County, South Carolina, Nuckolls graduated from South Carolina College (now the University of South Carolina) at Columbia in 1820.
+Studying law, William graduated from South Carolina College (now the University of South Carolina) at Columbia in 1820.